Stevecmd/aws-bootcamp-cruddur-2024/journal/week1.md

     return results
 ```

-For the Frontend, to implement the notifications tab, we went to the frontend-react-js folder.
+For the Frontend, to implement the notifications tab, we went to the frontend-react-js folder>src.
 We accessed App.js, and added something new to import at line 4:

 ```Javascript
 import NotificationsFeedPage from './pages/NotificationsFeedPage';